Git not working if color.ui is enabled

 #15 Updated by Felix Schäfer almost 8 years ago

 Eric, the fix for that is here: http://github.com/thegcat/redmine/commit/f9583578af6760377b4d46a5b5907f92c8d47e29

 I don't think it's possible to selectively activate color other than shelling out to make the change, the change no activates color to

 always, so if anything ever changes in the color stuff in future git versions, we should notice through the tests.
 If you don't want that in, just ignore the archive of the git repo.

-#16 Updated by Jean-Baptiste Barth over 7 years ago
+#16 Updated by Jean-Baptiste Barth almost 8 years ago

 - Status changed from New to Resolved

 - Assignee set to Jean-Baptiste Barth